Hackers could use audio recordings to create a key to your front door

-Smartphone audio recordings could be used by hackers to create a set of keys to your front door, a new research paper has revealed.
+Audio recordings from smartphones could be used by hackers to create a set of keys to your front door, a new research paper has revealed.
+But don't panic yet, there's still some significant hurdles to be cleared before this becomes reality.

 Published by academics from the National University of Singapore, the paper demonstrates how an audio recording of a key turning in a lock can be used to map its shape, size and ridge-pattern - information the eavesdropper could use to create a real-world replica.